 The Minas Gerais mine in Brazil is also one of the main world sources of emeralds.
 This site is also known for aquamarine, a close cousin of the emerald in the beryl mineral family.
 Other countries that produce emeralds include Zambia, Pakistan and Afghanistan.

-Emerald jewellery gifts and amulets
+Emerald jewellery gifts

 Emerald, May’s birthstone, is a perfect gift to celebrate any big life occasion, from birthdays and anniversaries in May, to new babies, engagements, graduations and weddings.